Vyral/mark-ramey/_posts/2020-12-30-understanding-the-terminology-probate.md

 {% include youtube.html %}

-Unpacking all the complicated terms surrounding the probate process.
+<p style="text-align: center;"><em>Unpacking all the complicated terms surrounding the probate process.</em></p>

-John Anker is an attorney from the Law Office of Saunders & Anker, and among other things, **John specializes in probate, so today I sat down with him to discuss the probate process.** The average person doesn’t know all they should to avoid the pitfalls that so many find themselves in.
-For example, what exactly *is* probate?
+John Anker is an attorney from the Law Office of Saunders & Anker, and among other things, **John specializes in probate, so today I sat down with him to discuss the probate process.** For example, what exactly *is* probate?
 Simply put, it’s the process of taking a property that belonged to a now-deceased person and distributing it to that person’s heirs or beneficiaries via the court system.
-To hear our full discussion in which we demystify the probate process and related terms, click here.&nbsp;

 Hopefully, you’ll take away some valuable information from our discussion.
 If you have any questions, don’t hesitate to reach out to the Mark Ramey Group.
 We’d love to hear from you.